estherjk/estherjk.github.io/_posts/2014-05-03-introducing-ux-to-middle-school-girls.md

 tags: ux
 ---

-Last month, I had the privilege of speaking to the girls who participate in GAINS (Girls Achieving in Non-Traditional Subjects) at <a href="https://pms-scusd-ca.schoolloop.com/GAINSProgram" target="_blank">Peterson Middle School</a>.
+Last month, I had the privilege of speaking to the girls who participate in GAINS (Girls Achieving in Non-Traditional Subjects) at <a href="https://pms-scusd-ca.schoolloop.com/GAINSProgram">Peterson Middle School</a>.
 The purpose of the program is to introduce middle school and high school girls to careers where there have historically been less women, such as the STEM-related fields.
 I've never really spoken about my experiences as a female engineer to a younger audience before, so I thought this would be a great opportunity to introduce them to what I do -- user experience -- and why I like to do it.

 The last thing I hoped to do was bore the girls, so I tried to make my talk as interactive as possible.
 To give them a feel for what user experience is, I discussed a common pain point that we can all relate to... owning a lot of chargers and the resulting tangled mess of wires.